For Students Holding a Bachelor’s Degree Seeking an Entry-Level Professional OT Degree

-The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR) and will be eligible for licensure in every state.
+The program must complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Information about the credentialing of occupational therapists can be found at the National Board for Certification in Occupational Therapy, Inc. (NBCOT®).
 The first class of the OTD program will graduate in December 2021.
 Results are available below for the previous UF MOT program’s student performance on the NBCOT exam for the last 3 years.

 Requirements for Graduation